Disclosure: As an Amazon Associate I earn from qualifying purchases. Some links in this article are affiliate links, at no extra cost to you.

 My decision points, in CAD:

-The thresholds are personal risk math, not rules — set yours based on what a loss would cost you versus the tracking premium (tracked small packet runs several times the letter rate).
+The C$20 threshold is personal risk math, not a law of nature, set yours based on what a loss costs you versus the tracking premium, which runs several times the letter rate.

 The packaging method, step by step

 Card into penny sleeve.
 Sleeved card into 35pt toploader (details in my sleeve guide).
 Toploader sealed with painter's tape or into a team bag.
-Then the part that saves cards: sandwich the toploader between the folded halves of a piece of card stock or thin cardboard sized to the envelope, taped so it can't slide around inside.
-Rigidity plus immobility is the whole game — most mail damage is either bending or the contents shifting into a corner getting crushed.
+Then the part that saves cards: sandwich the toploader between the folded halves of a piece of card stock sized to the envelope, taped so it can't slide around inside.
+Rigidity plus immobility is the whole game, most mail damage is either bending or the contents shifting into a corner and getting crushed.

 Tracked vs untracked: the actual risk math

-Out of [X] untracked letters I've sent, [X] never arrived — a loss rate of about [X]%.
-At C$1.50 postage versus C$[X] tracked, tracking on cheap cards costs more than the losses it would prevent.
-That flips somewhere around the C$[20] mark.
-One nuance: untracked means you can't win an "item not received" case, so on eBay you're refunding any claimed loss.
-Price that in — it's part of why sub-$5 cards need such careful fee math.
+Of the untracked letters I've sent, somewhere between one and three in a hundred never arrive.
+At C$1.50 postage versus several dollars tracked, tracking on cheap cards costs more than the losses it prevents, that's the entire logic of the C$20 line.
+One nuance: untracked means you can't win an "item not received" case, so on eBay you're refunding every claimed loss, legitimate or not.
+Price that in; it's part of why sub-$5 cards need such careful fee math.

 Do rigid mailers and "do not bend" help?